Solar System Experiments in the Search for Dark Energy and Dark Matter: Solar System observables: status and credible improvements

 To reach $|\gamma-1|\sim\mathrm{few}\times10^{-6}$ at $b\gtrsim5\,R_\odot$ we allocate the post-calibration group-delay budget to $\le 0.1~\mathrm{ns}$ (Table~\ref{tab:systematics-quant}), split as: plasma/turbulence (40~ps; already suppressed as $f^{-2}$ per Fig.~\ref{fig:solar-system-tests}a), non-gravitational forces and thermal/attitude coupling (30~ps over a 10-day dwell), and timing/transfer chain (30~ps).
 This allocation tracks the frequency scaling in \eqref{eq:plasma-delay} and the pointing/thermal constraints quoted in Sec.~\ref{sec:program}, and serves as the nuisance floor drawn in Fig.~\ref{fig:solar-system-tests}(b).

-Figure~\ref{fig:solar-system-tests} summarizes the inputs used in the forecasts: Panel (a) shows the X-normalized residual group delay versus carrier frequency \(f\) [Hz], following the coronal dispersion law \eqref{eq:plasma-delay}.
-Panel (b) gives the \(1\sigma\) sensitivity to \(|\gamma-1|\) as a function of the solar impact parameter \(b/R_\odot\), set by the Shapiro time delay \eqref{eq:shapiro} against the calibrated residual noise; reference lines at Cassini \(2.3\times10^{-5}\) and the \(1\times10^{-6}\) target are indicated.
-Panel (c) maps a null \(\gamma\) bound into a maximum solar thin-shell fraction \(\Delta R/R\) as a function of \(\mu_{\rm lin,0}\) using \eqref{eq:chi_from_mu}--\eqref{eq:phi_contrast_bound}.
-Panel (d) summarizes the normalized clock sensitivity to an \(\alpha\)-coupled coefficient \(d_e\) versus \(m_\phi\) [eV] from the coherence-time/bandwidth scalings (Eqs.~(\ref{eq:clock-dm})--(\ref{eq:tc-correct})); “current” and “advanced links/stability” reflect the link-noise and integration assumptions used in the analysis.
-Although not plotted, the AIS EEP channel enters the same screening map via Eq.~(\ref{eq:eta-AIS}), supplying an Earth-thin-shell guardrail complementary to the Sun-thin-shell bound in panel (c).
+The $10$-day dwell assumed in Fig.~\ref{fig:solar-system-tests}(b) averages stochastic plasma and thermal/attitude fluctuations to the quoted $30$--$40$ ps contributions and thus sets the vertical offset (noise floor) against which the Shapiro slope is fit; shorter dwells would move the colored curves upward.